richinex/pymultipleis/docs/source/index.rst

 :ref:`quick-start-guide-label` contains a detailed guide on getting started with :code:`pymultipleis`.
 It is assumed that the user is already familiar with basic python syntax.
-Detailed tutorials on several aspects of :code:`pymultipleis` can be found in the :code:`examples/` directory.
+Detailed tutorials on several aspects of :code:`pymultipleis` can be found on this `page <https://github.com/richinex/pymultipleis/tree/main/docs/source/examples>`_.
 The documentation can be found at

 .. toctree::